thomasmcguire1/Clicker/README.md

-Just a small clicker game for andriod

-Thomas McGuire
+A clicker game, Thomas McGuire.